+and the overall tendon length displacement $\ell(\theta_1,\theta_2)$ is obtained as the sum of the MCP and PIP contributions.

-The optimization problem, formulated as shown in \eqref{eq:opt}, aims to minimize the total energy of the system.
-The tendon excursion was discretized into small steps, and at each step, the state with the minimum energy was selected as the next step’s state.
+The optimization problem, formulated as shown in \eqref{eq:opt}, aims to minimize the total energy of the system at certain tendon excursion.
+The tendon excursion $x$ was discretized into small steps, and at each step, the state with the minimum energy was selected as the next step’s state.
 Consequently, the only decision variables were the two joint angles, since the SEA spring displacement---and thus the tension---could be readily obtained by $\Delta x_{\mathrm{sb}} = (x - \ell(\theta_1, \theta_2))/2$.
 The constraints were defined by the joint range of motion, expressed as $\mathrm{RoM}_j$, and by the elastic limits of the SEA spring, expressed as $x_{\mathrm{sb,max}}$.
 This nonlinear optimization problem was solved in MATLAB using the sequential quadratic programming (SQP) algorithm.
-The modeling results are presented together with the experimental results in Section~\ref{sec:finger_actuation}.
+Consequently, the MCP and PIP joint angles, $\theta_1(x)$ and $\theta_2(x)$, as well as the corresponding tendon tension $T(x)$, can be expressed as functions of the tendon excursion $x$.
+The profiles of modeling results are presented together with the experimental results in Section~\ref{sec:finger_actuation}.